Cross State Ride

 Frequently Asked Questions

 We are working on a more expanded FAQ(Frequently Asked Questions) file to give the people who are joining us for the very first time a better idea of how it all happens, some suggestions on how to pack and prepare and what to expect along the way.
-This is a work in progress.
-Most of the feedback regarding this document is that it contains a lot of excellent information for anyone who has never participated in the Cross State Ride.
-This amazing experience is quite an adventure in moving 100+ people, animals, rigs, bicycles, wagons, etc down the trail every day to enjoy access to the unique opportunities this John Wayne Trail offers across the State of Washington.
+This amazing experience is quite an adventure in moving 100+ people, animals, rigs, bicycles, wagons, etc down the trail every day.
+Click below for our first-timers guide.
+There have been changes since this document was prepared.

 If you have any additional suggestions regarding helpful tips or information you would like to have added to this guide, please Contact Us.